mpfdj/pluralsight.com/ScalaTheBigPicture/README.txt

 Try
-- Success (value)
+- Succes (value)
 - Failure (error)

 Either
-- For example Either[String, Int]
+- For exmaple Either[String, Int]
-- Left (something) represents the absence of a value
+- Left (something) represents the abscene of a value
 - Right (value) represents the value of the computation